micheleantonazzi/ros-gibson-environment/README.md

 * Install ros (robot operating system) on your system

-* Install all Turtlebot 2 packages.
+* Install all Turtlebot 2 and Husky packages.
 To do this, clone in your catkin workspace the following repositories and the run ```catkin_make```

   ```bash
   git clone https://github.com/turtlebot/turtlebot.git